M-1-7-7/Scripts/Dirty_Word_search/Readme.md

 # Overview
-This is a dirty word searcher that can be run over file system and identifies key ords that reside in documentation
+This is a dirty word searcher that scans the file system and identifies specified words in documentation.

-## File types
+## File Types
-pdf
+- PDF
-ppt
+- PowerPoint (PPT)
-doc
+- Word Documents (DOC)
-xls
+- Excel Spreadsheets (XLS)

 ## Todo List

-1. get a list of files with full file paths for the following file types (output values to a txt doc):
+1. Get a list of files with full file paths for the following file types (output values to a text document):

 - JPEG
 - PNG